peytoncchen/Data-Modeler-Swift/README.md

 Step 4 Notes:
 Enter the treatment means for each treatment.
 These must be decimal or integer values.

 If you update the error or treatment values after generating the grid and are not changing the total measurements, number of blocking factors, or number of treatments, click the update error/treatment values button.
 On the bottom half of right hand side, you should see newly generated error values and treatment values to be reflected.
+Note, even if you only update the treatment, new errors will still be generated if you press this button.

 Step 5 Notes: